jeetsukumaran/Ginkgo/doc/source/index.rst

 Introduction
 ============

-Ginkgo is a agent-based forward-time simulation to produce gene genealogies and incidence (occurrence) data for multiple populations of multiple species in spatially-explicit and environmentally-heterogenous framework.
+Ginkgo is a agent-based forward-time simulation to produce gene genealogies and incidence (occurrence) data for multiple populations of multiple species in a spatially-explicit and environmentally-heterogenous framework.

 Features of Ginkgo include: